botble/cms-docs/installation.md

 ## Configuring for Sub-Folders

 ::: warning
-Since our CMS is based on the Laravel framework, its root folder is `/public`.
+Since our script is based on the Laravel framework, its root folder is `/public`.
 If you're installing it in a sub-folder, you'll need to access `your-domain.com/sub-folder/public`.
 To remove `/public` from the URL, follow the steps in the [provided video tutorial](https://youtu.be/XdAYETd04iA).
 :::